-Two pub brewer seats are open for three-year terms.
+One pub brewer seat is open for a three-year term or the completion of a vacated term.
 Pub brewers are defined as those who sell more than 25 percent of their production on-site and operate significant food services.

 Note: Only your vote in your voting membership class will count.